 AB Homes specialists are standing by.

 AB Homes is a new homebuilder in Suffolk Virginia, Isle of Wight County and in the surrounding cities and counties of Hampton Roads Virginia.
 The information on this page provides home maintenance information.
 We build new, affordable single-family homes for all stages of life, including single people, families, retirees and the military.
 With many floor plans to choose from, AB Homes builds on large lots and include a home warranty.
-We are a Class A Licensed contractor and a VA Loan Certified Builder.
+We are a Class A Licensed contractor and a VA Loan Approved Builder.
 With a low $500 dollar earnest money deposit, we can get started building your new home today.
 AB Homes specialists are standing by, so call (757) 435-9900.

 The information in this guide are suggestions for home maintenance.
 Please refer to specific documentation for each of your home systems.